Marko Tolja: 2009–2010: Zvijezde pjevaju and Vrijeme briše istinu

 In 2009 he appears as a competitor in the third season of Zvijezde pjevaju, the local version of the Just the Two of US series.
 His partner in the show was Croatian actress Kristina Krepela and they were eliminated in the semi-finals.
 His second studio album Vrijeme briše istinu was released on 1 May 2009.
 In the same year Tolja tried to represent Croatia at the Eurovision Song Contest 2009 but failed to reach the final of Dora 2009 with his song "Stranci".

 2011–2015: Ljubav u boji and Srca otvorena

 At the 2010 edition of the Porin Award, Tolja wins his second award in the Best Male Vocal Performance category.
 In 2010 with Tamara Loos he appears again in the show Zvijezde pjevaju where they win the second prize and in 2011 with his partner Nataša Janjić.
 At the end of 2011 he appears on the show Ples sa zvijezdama, the Croatian version of Dancing with the Stars and wins it with his dance partner Ana Herceg.
 On 11 October 2012 Tolja's third studio album Ljubav u boji was released.
-His first children's album Srca otvorena was released in 2014 and was nominated for a Porin award in the category Best Childre's Album in 2015.
+His first children's album Srca otvorena was released in 2014 and was nominated for a Porin award in the category Best Children's Album in 2015.